• Skip to primary navigation

 • Inexpensive and made with 2 simple ingredients only!
 You don't need any fancy ingredients or equipment.

 • Delicious.
-This brown sugar syrup for boba has a deep and rich flavor, with a caramel tone.
+This syrup has a deep and rich flavor, with a caramel tone.

 What is Boba?